mitali-salvi/INFO6205_105/README.md

 ### How to run the program <br/>
-* Run FixturesMain.java to run the algorithm with multithreading
+* Run FixturesMain.java to run the algorithm with
-* Build the application with the test cases provided
+* Build the application with the test cases provided in FixturesTest.java